Can a Home AC Freon Leak Be Dangerous?

-The easiest answer to this question is that no homeowner should attempt a DIY home AC Freon fix.
-Only a certified HVAC repair specialist that has completed EPA training on how to properly handle Freon or AC coolants should attempt to diagnose, and repair any leaks.
-A home AC Freon leak is dangerous if gone unchecked and not fixed can cause a lot of health concerns to homeowners.
+The easiest answer to this question is that no homeowner should attempt to fix an AC Freon leak.
+Only a certified HVAC repair specialist that has completed EPA training on how to properly handle Freon or AC coolants should attempt to diagnose and repair any leaks.
+A home AC Freon leak is dangerous and if gone unchecked can cause a lot of health concerns to homeowners.
 If you notice the health symptoms above, one thing that any homeowner can do quickly is to make sure the home is well ventilated until the HVAC Repair Company in Scottsdale arrives.

 Be proactive when it comes to AC Freon leaks inside your home.
-By doing so, this will save you a lot of money in utility bills but it can also help you reduce your chances of coming down with potentially life threatening respiratory health conditions.
+By doing so, you will save you a lot of money on utility bills and help reduce your chances of coming down with potentially life-threatening respiratory health conditions.

 Do you have a Freon leak in your AC unit?
 Work with Scottsdale’s most experienced and professional HVAC companies, Scottsdale Air Heating & Cooling.
 Proudly serving the valley since 1947!
 Call 480-359-7141 today!